Jails, Institutions, and Near Death

 My counselor who I later asked to be my AA sponsor (God rest her soul) was such a wise woman.
 She had been a “live under the bridge” alcoholic for years.
 I remember her saying “alcohol took me places way lower than cocaine had ever done” All I knew was Cocaine brought me some of the worst fear and anxiety I had ever experienced YET I kept doing it hoping to get that intense rush & high that only ether based cocaine made in the early 80s could provide.

 Omg!
 I thought.
 The counselor had prompted in me a deep and meaningful realization.
 At that moment I realized I was hurting and afraid.
-He had managed to pull of my emotional mask.
+He had managed to pull off my emotional mask.
 My heart had been separated from my body.
-I had taught myself not to feel anything.
+I had taught myself NOT to feel anything.
 I had found a way to stop the pain by not only using drugs but also by stuffing and denying all and any uncomfortable feeling.
 But I was twisted and confused because of my solutions to pain which were now killing me.
 At that moment my brain and my heart became one again.
 They reconnected and I realized that my life HAD been severely tragic.
 I realized I was laughing to protect myself from feeling.
 I was twisted and emotionally inappropriate.
+I was torn.
 I had learned how not to cry.